jonathanulco/laurakalbag-dot-com/content/pages/book/index.md

 {{< figure caption="Osky and me trying the mug out!" >}}

-    {{< imgsrcset src="book-mug" alt="Two photos.
+    {{< img src="book-mug" alt="Two photos.
 One showing Laura drinking from a green mug with the Accessibility For Everyone book cover printed on it.
 The other showing Oskar the husky-malamute dog looking at the same mug and licking his nose." >}}

 {{< /figure >}}